Odn07/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 2-hellofile - Display the content of /etc/passwd file.
 4. 3-twofiles - Display the content of /etc/passwd and /etc/hosts.
 5. 4-lastlines - Display the last 10 lines of /etc/passwd.
-6. 5-firstlines - Display the first 10 lines of /etc/passwd
+6. 5-firstlines - Display the first 10 lines of /etc/passwd.
+7. 6-third_line - Display the third line of the file iacta.